6.35. Green Contexts

 A successful API call must have:

 • A valid output pointer for the phDesc descriptor as well as a valid array of resources pointers, with the array size passed in nbResources.
 If multiple resources are provided in resources, the device they came from must be the same, otherwise CUDA_ERROR_INVALID_RESOURCE_CONFIGURATION is returned.
-If multiple resources are provided in resources and they are of type CU_DEV_RESOURCE_TYPE_SM, they must be outputs (whether result or remaining) from the same split API instance, otherwise CUDA_ERROR_INVALID_RESOURCE_CONFIGURATION is returned.
+If multiple resources are provided in resources and they are of type CU_DEV_RESOURCE_TYPE_SM, they must be outputs (whether result or remaining) from the same split API instance and have the same smCoscheduledAlignment values, otherwise CUDA_ERROR_INVALID_RESOURCE_CONFIGURATION is returned.

 Note: The API is not supported on 32-bit platforms.